-Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information required under Revenue Regulations No. 15-2010 in Note 20 to the financial statements is presented for purposes of filing with the Bureau of Internal Revenue and is not a required part of the basic financial statements.
-Such information is the responsibility of the management of Anvaya Cove Golf and Sports Club, Inc. The information has been subjected to the auditing procedures applied in our audit of the basic financial statements.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The supplementary information in Note 20 to the financial statements is presented for purposes of filing with the Bureau of Internal Revenue and is not a required part of the basic financial statements.
+Such supplementary information is the responsibility of management and has been subjected to the auditing procedures applied in our audit of the basic financial statements.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.